-The advantage to buying a budget phone, especially when you’re buying it outright, is that you’re able to choose a cheap SIM-only phone plan that fits into your budget.
+The advantage to buying a budget phone, especially when you’re buying a phone outright, is that you’re able to choose a cheap SIM-only phone plan that fits into your budget.
 These days you can get 10GB of data on a phone plan for under $30, so there are plenty of savings around.

 When you are comparing cheap phones, don’t be put off by the smaller name manufacturers or those many challenger brands — these days many companies have similar products and technology, so there is very little difference in quality.
 Comparing smartphones is a great place to start to give you a better understanding in the differences between devices and manufacturers, and to give you an idea of what kind of value you can get for your money.